-As a built-out city with little residential vacant land, Pomona must rely on the redevelopment and re-use of underutilized residential sites and underutilized commercial areas along the corridors and downtown area to accommodate its growing population.
-This section describes Pomona's existing housing stock, discusses the current pace of housing development in the City, identifies financial resources for housing and reviews changes in City policy that demonstrate the effectiveness of this approach to meeting the City's share of the region's future housing needs.
+As a built-out city with little vacant land, Pomona must rely on the redevelopment and reuse of underutilized land to accommodate its growing population.
+This section describes Pomona's existing housing stock, discusses the current pace of housing development in the City, identifies financial resources for housing and reviews changes in City policy that demonstrate the effectiveness of this approach to meeting the City's Regional Housing Needs Assessment (RHNA) allocation.

-This section also discusses the availability of sites (identified in Appendix B) suitable for housing to address the City's RHNA allocation.
+This section also discusses the availability of sites (identified in Appendix B) to address the City's RHNA allocation.
 California Government Code Section 65583 (a)(3) indicates that a Housing Element must include an inventory of land on which housing can be constructed to accommodate the RHNA requirements, and Section 65583.2 (b) states that the inventory must be site specific.